anaxita/logit/README.md

 ## Information

-Logit is a simple logger for write log data into a file and terminal with by three levels.
+Logit is a simple logger for write log data in a file and console with by three levels.
-Logit use custom date and color view
+Logit use custom date and color views.

 ## Install
 `go get -u github.com/anaxita/logit`